PecanProject/betydbdoc-dataentry/bulk_upload.md

     required covariates, columns for these covariates must be included.
 Again, visit
     [https://www.betydb.org/trait_covariate_associations](https://www.betydb.org/trait_covariate_associations){target="_blank"}
-    to see which traits require covariates.
+    (or the corresponding page for the site you are uploading to) to see which traits require covariates.

 #### Information that is required but that *may* be specified interactively for the entire dataset.